 Kingsley memorial collection

 Call Number: MS 604

 Abstract: The collection is composed of family correspondence, diaries, and legal, financial, and professional papers which document the lives of several members of the Kingsley family or of the related Coit, Gilman, Upham, and Farnam families.
 One third of the collection concerns James Luce Kingsley, his tenure on the Yale faculty, and his classical and historical scholarship.
 Another third of the collection relates to the life and work of William Lathrop Kingsley, especially his editorship of the...

 Found in: Manuscripts and Archives > Kingsley memorial collection

 Call Number: MS 624

-Overview: The principal figure in these papers is Addin Lewis, who was the first Collector of the District of Mobile and later mayor of the city.
+Abstract: The principal figure in these papers is Addin Lewis, who was the first Collector of the District of Mobile and later mayor of the city.
 The outgoing correspondence is made up of his official letters as Collector and contain several on the smuggling of slaves.
 The incoming correspondence contains both business and family letters.
 Notable correspondents include David Daggett and Jeremiah Day.
-Also included are financial and legal papers concerning Addin Lewis's real estate transactions in Mobile...
+Also included are financial and legal papers concerning Addin Lewis's real estate transactions in...

 Call Number: MS 450

 Abstract: The papers consist of correspondence, lectures, notebooks, diaries, journals, and other material documenting the personal lives and professional careers of the Silliman family, including Benjamin Silliman (1779-1864) and Benjamin Silliman, Jr. (1816-1885).
 Personal material details family life, relationships, social activities, and cultural pursuits.
 Professional material details the academic and literary interests of the Sillimans, particularly in chemistry, physics, and geology.
 The...

 Found in: Manuscripts and Archives > Silliman family papers